 One way that companies and government agencies are trying to fight distracted driving is through the use of dashboard cameras.
-Using dash cams are a valuable tool towards maintaining driver accountability so that fleet assets and other drivers are left safe on the roads.
-Rastrac offers a large selection of fleet tracking devices for commercial and law enforcement vehicles — and will be including dash cams that track in-cab and out-of-cab activities in 2019.
+Using dash cams is a valuable tool towards maintaining driver accountability so that fleet assets and other drivers are left safe on the roads.
+Rastrac is poised to help with ensuring compliance with safe driving standards by offering dash cams to track in-cab and out-of-cab activities on the road.

-Fleet tracking allows for complete transparency concerning the conditions of commercial fleet vehicles and driver behaviors.
+For years, fleet tracking solutions have been available to increase the transparency of driver and vehicle performance in the field.
 Fleet managers highly benefit from this cost-effective strategy with the countless streams of data fleet management software provides.

 Along with monitoring driver performance and providing route optimization, commercial fleet management software offers data and analytics on lane departures and whether a seatbelt is used; it also gives predictive maintenance analysis on areas of fleet vehicles that need attention.

-A commercial fleet management trend that is expected to heavily improve software performance is using application programming interfaces (APIs) to integrate other software platforms with the fleet management software.
-The ability to use an API key to connect databases from outside sources not only expands the functionality of a fleet tracking device, but offers deeper data analysis capabilities in reviewing the performance of your fleet vehicle and driver.
+To help drive the use of data and analytics in vehicle fleets, many fleet managers are turning to custom software APIs to integrate a variety of tools that were not originally built to go together.
+The ability to use an API key to connect databases from outside sources not only expands the functionality of a fleet tracking device but offers deeper data analysis capabilities in reviewing the performance of your fleet vehicle and driver.

 The range of software platforms that can integrate with fleet management software greatly extends the involvement fleet managers have in daily fleet operations.
 A fleet manager can find themselves able to do a variety of tasks such as:

-- Transmitting messages directly to a driver’s device
+- Transmit messages directly to a driver’s device.

-- Reviewing daily fuel expenditures through their fuel card
+- Review daily fuel expenditures through their fuel card.

-- Tracking a driver’s hours by punching in and out directly from their vehicle
+- Track a driver’s hours by punching in and out directly from their vehicle.

 Like what you're reading?
 Subscribe to our blog.